 As a screenwriter, her feature spec Lifer was optioned by BSpoke Entertainment and developed with Nicole Kidman's company Blossom Films.
-She wrote an adaptation of the memoir Whip Smart for legendary producer Robert Evans (The Godfather, Chinatown) and co-wrote The Artist's Wife with director Tom Dolby (Last Weekend), now in production and starring Lena Olin, Bruce Dern, Avan Jogia, and Juliet Rylance.
-She is currently collaborating with acclaimed editor/producer Lee Percy on an adaptation of the memoir Harley Loco by Rayya Elias.
+She wrote an adaptation of the memoir Whip Smart for legendary producer Robert Evans (The Godfather, Chinatown) and co-wrote The Artist's Wife with director Tom Dolby (Last Weekend), now in post-production and starring Lena Olin, Bruce Dern, Avan Jogia, and Juliet Rylance.